 NRB BEARINGS LIMITED

-Your Directors have pleasure in presenting their Fifty Second Annual Report togetherwith Audited Accounts for the year ended 31st March 2017.
+Your Directors have pleasure in presenting their fifty-sixth Reporttogether with the standalone and consolidated Audited Financial Statements for the yearended March 31 2021.

 1. Financial Results

 |Particulars ||31.03.2021 Rs.
 Lakhs ||31.03.2020 Rs.
 Lakhs ||31.03.2021 Rs.Lakhs ||31.03.2020 Rs.Lakhs |